 Skip to content

-As soon as you begin to research fertility online, you will find lots of information and some of it can be confusing.
-Our teams at Care are experts in fertility science and we can debunk some common fertility myths to help make things easier to understand.
+As soon as you begin to research fertility online, you will most likely find lots of information - some of which can be confusing and overwhelming.
+Our teams at Care Fertility are experts in fertility science and we've debunked some of the most common fertility myths for you:

 It is unlikely that contraception can affect your fertility.
 Some conceive immediately after they stop using contraception, and others may experience a temporary disruption to their menstrual cycle.